ThePandalorian/impact-fac/README.md

 # impact-fac

-Estimating the "impact" of a journal from a sample of 26 articles.
+Estimating the impact factor of a journal from a sample of 26 articles.

 **Python code: Estimating impact of JEB in 2018 (By Shivam Chitnis, Shivangi Patel and Nikhil Phaniraj)**